 Asymmetric piston skirts minimise bore contact and reduce friction.
 Ferrous spines on the outer surface of the cylinder sleeves reduce oil consumption (and friction) with improved heat transfer and a silent SV cam chain reduces frictional losses by using a Vanadium coating on its pins.
 Internal water channelling from cylinder head to cylinders does away with most of the exterior hoses.

 The engine uses a compact internal architecture, stacked six-speed gearbox and starter layout with the cylinders canted forward 30°.
 An assist/slipper clutch eases upshifts while managing rear-wheel lock up under hard braking and rapid downshifts.
 Honda Selectable Torque Control (HSTC) is fitted to manage rear wheel traction; it can be turned off should the rider choose.

-A range of Genuine Honda Accessories is available for the CB650R:
+A range of Genuine Honda Accessories are available for the CB650R:

-Tank bag and seat bag – the same as those for Honda’s native flagship the CB1000R
+Tank bag and seat bag – the same as those for Honda’s naked flagship, the CB1000R